Sumonbhuiya/superhero-direction-sb/README.md

 # Book Writers Superhero React App

-This project was bootstrapped with [Create React App](https://hire-writers-sumon.netlify.app/).
+This project was bootstrapped with Create React App and publish on [Netlify](https://hire-writers-sumon.netlify.app/).

 ## Available Scripts